sincarne/AppleScripts/README.md

 This repository contains all the AppleScripts I've written or adapted for personal use.
 I don't intend for them to be earth-shattering, they just scratch some personal itches.

+## Duplicate Finder Window - `duplicatefinderwindow.scpt` ##

+Opens a new window in the Finder, and sets the location to that of the previously foremost window.

 ## New message with attachments in Sparrow - `newmessageinsparrow.scpt` ##

 Set as a service.
 Gets selected files and folders, and creates a new message in Finder with specified files attached.